darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/mac/install-mac.md

     curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.35.0/install.sh | bash
     ```

-   The script clones the nvm repository to ~/.nvm and adds the source line to your profile (~/.bash_profile, ~/.zshrc, ~/.profile, or ~/.bashrc).
+   The script clones the nvm repository to `~/.nvm` and adds the source line to your profile: `~/.bashrc`.

    You will see output similar to the following: